jamescloudoptions/jamescloudoptions/README.md

 **`Cloud Craftsman (AWS Enthusiast/PC Technician)`**

-As a PC Technician and AWS Practitioner, I am diligently working on expanding my skillset in the realm of Cloud computing.
+As an IT Support Specialist and AWS Practitioner, I am diligently working on expanding my skillset in the realm of Cloud computing.
 I firmly believe that exceptional DevOps/Engineers are nurtured through continuous learning, personal growth, and unwavering dedication.
 My journey begins by actively tackling real-life challenges and employing innovative cloud-based solutions, project by project.

 ### 🧰 Technology